By constantly updating our farm plan we incorporate the needs of our land. Right now, our land needs a great permaculture installation! Read more

 Have a question?
 If the info above doesn't help, you can ask the project creator directly.

-A potted herb or flower to plant in your garden, and hand-painted thank you card from our resident artist and 3.5 year old daughterEstimated delivery:Ships within the US only
+A potted herb or flower to plant in your garden, and hand-painted thank you card from our resident artist and 3.5 year old daughterEstimated delivery:Only ships to: United States

-An organic cotton tee shirt with our logo, and hand-painted thank you card from our resident artist and 3.5 year old daughterEstimated delivery:Ships within the US only
+An organic cotton tee shirt with our logo, and hand-painted thank you card from our resident artist and 3.5 year old daughterEstimated delivery:Only ships to: United States

-A basket of our fresh produce picked during the summer growing season, an organic cotton tee shirt with our logo, and hand-painted thank you card from our resident artist and 3.5 year old daughterEstimated delivery:Ships within the US only
+A basket of our fresh produce picked during the summer growing season, an organic cotton tee shirt with our logo, and hand-painted thank you card from our resident artist and 3.5 year old daughterEstimated delivery:Only ships to: United States

 A farm-to-table dinner for you and a guest at Wolfscratch Farm, a basket of our fresh produce picked during the summer growing season, an organic cotton tee shirt with our logo, and hand-painted thank you card from our resident artist and 3.5 year old daughterEstimated delivery: